vicinityh2020/vicinity-agent/docs/AGENT_CHANGELOG.md

       correctly remove unused adapters
     * adapter things must be discovered at least once, so persistence updates will have effect

-* cleanup of unused adapters: all adapters that are not presented in agent config are permanently removed, including things in those adapters, all credentials and friendships are lost

 * events and actions were tested on level on GTW - AGENT communication,
     * major bug fixed for invoking action on remote object

+* discovery process was refined to use specific IoT thing UPDATE/UPGRADE services on Neighbourhood manager when thing violates or does not violate the contract

+## to next version:

+* cleanup of unused adapters: all adapters that are not presented in agent config are permanently removed, including things in those adapters, all credentials and friendships are lost

 * improved event subscriptions defined in adapter static configuration
     * when adapter is discovered, agent tries to subscribe all specified